-where Kd,b=min⁡(b,max-b,d) is the clipping function, and k(i,j) are clipping parameters, which depends on the(i,j) filter coefficient.
-The encoder performs the optimization to find the best k(i,j).
+coefficient wi, and where Kd,b=minb,max-b, d is the clipping function.
+The filter clipping parameters ki for i in 0; c-1 are provided/encoded for each filter.

 With ALF in VTM4.0, the total number of operations per filtered Luma sample is 13 multiplications and 13 additions per filtered Luma sample; and the total number of operations per filtered Chroma sample it 7 multiplications, 7 additions.
 We may also add one addition and one bitshift for fixed point computational rounding, plus one clipping of the final result.